The Smart Parent’s Guide to Preparing for College

 Know What’s Available

 The starting point is, of course, knowing what resources you have to offer.
 How much do you have on hand, and how much will be coming in over the years your child is in college?
-How much needs to be earmarked for other things in your own life, like investments, or put aside for other big expenditures like another child leaving for college?
+How much needs to be earmarked for other things in your life, like investments, or put aside for other big expenditures like another child leaving for college?

-Know What it Costs
+Know What It Costs

 Young students have the dubious luxury of going to college without much in the way of a career.
-As they are supposed to be dedicating their efforts to their studies (however optimistic a hope that might be) they will have relatively little time for a job.
+As they are supposed to be dedicating their efforts to their studies (however optimistic a hope that might be), they will have relatively little time for a job.

 The Budget Itself